EdgarLozano185519/100-Days-of-Python/r1-log.md

 Today I worked on a simple application that uses a CSV file as a simple database.
 One of the pages in the app will render all the entries in the CSV file as a table.
 Another route will allow you to add an entry via a form.

 Happy cafe search!
+### R1D59
+Today I wrote a simple book shelf website to practice CRUD operations with Flask and SQL Alchemy.
+You can add, view, update rating, and delete books from the bookshelf.